crate/crate-mesos-framework/README.rst

 If you want to ensure green health (full data + replica availability), you need to change the ``cluster.graceful_stop.min_availability`` setting to ``full``.
 This option will cause the Crate node to try move all shards off the node before shutting down.
-It this is not possible, the node will **not** shut down and run into the timeout (``cluster.graceful_stop.timeout``).
+If this is not possible, the node will **not** shut down and run into the timeout (``cluster.graceful_stop.timeout``).
 However the Crate Framework will continue to try to shut down the node again.
-Such a state is indicated by the Framwork API when the number of running instances does not approach the number of desired instances when scaling down.
+Such a state is indicated by the Framework API when the number of running instances does not approach the number of desired instances when scaling down.
+Please keep in mind that the cluster can not be resized to zero instances.
+In order to forcefully shut down the cluster Framework API ``/cluster/shutdown`` endpoint can be used.

 Service Discovery for Applications using DNS